Valuable Documents: What to Protect During a Catastrophe

 How to protect your records

 There are several ways to protect your most important records.
-Before you’re faced with a hurricane or other weather-related event, consider taking the following steps.
+Before you’re faced with a fire, hurricane, or other emergency, consider taking the following steps.

 Take inventory of your records